“My cat had each of these four adorable kittens.”

-Words like beautiful, silly, tall, annoying, loud and nice are all descriptive adjectives.
+Words like beautiful, cute, silly, tall, annoying, loud and nice are all descriptive adjectives.
 These adjectives add information and qualities to the words they’re modifying.
 You can find a list of the 25 most commonly used adjectives at the English Club.

 “The flowers have a smell” is just stating a fact, and it has no adjectives to describe what the flowers or their smell are like.

 “The beautiful flowers have a nice smell” gives us a lot more information, with two descriptive adjectives.

 You can say “The cat is hungry,” or “The hungry cat.”
 In both cases, the word hungry is an adjective describing the cat.